 Gain of function mutation:

-Loss of function Genetic mutations are most common in nature, but some mutation gives a new function to the gene or gives the original function back to the gene.
+Loss of function Genetic mutations are most common in nature, but some mutation gives a new function to the gene or give the original function back to the gene.
 This type of mutation is a gain of function mutation.

 Mutant that is growing at one temperature and remains suppressed at another temperature, is called a temperature-sensitive mutation.